· · ·

 If you happen to have a Wok, this would be a great time to use it.
 I do not have one, so I use my Lodge enameled casserole pan, or you could use a large cast iron skillet.

 Now it’s time to cook the prepared venison.
-If necessary, add more vegetable oil to the pan to cover the bottom, and gradually place the coated meat strips into the hot oil.
+If necessary, add more vegetable oil to the pan to cover the bottom and gradually place the coated meat strips into the hot oil.
 This shouldn’t take too long, around 1-3 minutes on each side.
+Season the meat with kosher salt and freshly ground black pepper.

 Try not to crowd the pieces so they cook quickly in the oil and not their own juices.